frostaura/fa.intelligence.legion/README.md

 ### Run Legion Programatically
 Currently Legion is configured to leverage a locally-running [Ollama](https://ollama.com) server.

+`TODO: Add config support and document an example.`

+`TODO: Add status updating support and documentation.`

 `TODO: Add support and documentation for configuration of a custom Ollama endpoint as well as typical OpenAI support.`
 ```csharp
 /*